mpfl/mpfl.github.io/_posts/2022-07-06-nudibranchs.md

   - diving
   - photography
 header:
-  image: /assets/images/nudibranch1.jpg
+  image: /assets/images/2022-07-06-nudibranchs-header.jpg
-  caption: Ceratosoma amoenum
+  caption: Austraeolis ornata
 ---

 I used to have a page dedicated to nudibranchs on my website.